Skip to main content

 exampleB:addChild(clipNodeB)

-When you run the code, you'll notice that the target shape is only visible in the non-transparent parts of the mask model, creating a clipping effect based on transparency.
+After running the code, you will notice that the target shape is visible only in the non-transparent parts of the mask model, creating a transparency-based masking effect.

 4. Conclusion

-Through these two examples, we've learned how to use ClipNode in Dora SSR to achieve various masking effects:
+Through these two examples, we've learned how to use ClipNode in Dora SSR to implement different masking effects:

-• Example A shows how to use arbitrary shapes as a mask to clip the visible area of child nodes.
+• Example A showed how to use any drawn shape as a mask to clip the display area of child nodes.

-• Example B demonstrates how to use the alphaThreshold property with images or models that have transparency for more advanced masking.
+• Example B demonstrated how to use the alphaThreshold property to clip using an image or model with transparency.

-• Using alphaThreshold: This property is very useful when the mask node has semi-transparent regions.
-It allows you to finely control which pixels participate in the clipping.
+• Using alphaThreshold: When the mask node contains semi-transparent areas, alphaThreshold is useful.
+It allows you to finely control which pixels participate in clipping.

-• inverted Property: By toggling inverted, you can easily reverse the clipping region to achieve different visual effects.
+• Inverted Property: By toggling inverted, you can easily reverse the clipping area to achieve different visual effects.

-We hope this tutorial helps you better understand and apply ClipNode in Dora SSR to create rich and varied masking effects.
-If you have any questions, feel free to check the official documentation or join the community discussions.
+We hope this tutorial helps you better understand and apply ClipNode in Dora SSR to create diverse masking effects.
+For any questions, feel free to consult the official documentation or join community discussions.